 Day 1 – Welcome to Darwin, Australia

-A driver will meet you in the baggage claim area to transfer you from the Darwin Domestic Airport to your first accommodation.
+A private driver will meet you in baggage claim to transfer you to your first accommodation.

 Hilton Darwin Hotel